drduh/YubiKey-Guide/README.md

 ### Encryption key

-Type `key 1` again to deselect and switch to the next key.
+Type `key 1` again to deselect and `key 2` to switch to the next key.

     gpg> key 1